Please note: only complete applications with all the following documentation provided will be considered by the University.

 To apply you will be required to complete the online application* and submit:

-- a personal statement clearly detailing your experience and why you are suitable for this opportunity.
+- A personal statement clearly detailing your experience and why you are suitable for postgraduate research study.
 Your personal statement should be no more than 1,000 words.

 - Two suitable references (normally at least one should be an academic reference).

 - Evidence of English language proficiency (if applicable). **

 - Qualification transcripts / certificates (scanned copies can be submitted, but if your application is successful you will be required to present the originals at registration).

 - A confirmation of funding letter, or guarantee form from your funder / employer (if your studies will be sponsored).

 If you are applying for one of our funded studentships, please the the 'apply online for MPhil/PhD full-time route.
 In your supporting statement, please indicate that you are applying for a Centre for Marine Sustainability-funded studentship and state whether you wish to be considered for the UK applicant BAME award.
 Please also describe in your research proposal how your project addresses at least one of our topic areas:

 - Science based targets climate change targets for the maritime industry.

 - Vessel decarbonisation through innovations in low-carbon propulsion and resistance reduction through hydrodynamic changes.